Barry Andrews (musician): Career

 In 2003, Andrews began releasing solo projects through his own Shriekprods label.
 These form two main strands: the Haunted Box of Switches series of piano and voice albums which feature original material alongside minimalist reimaginings of Shriekback songs; and the Stic Basin series of albums of experimental electronica, of which there are now three volumes.

 In 2005, Andrews played keyboards on Brian Eno’s album Another Day on Earth.
 2007 saw Andrews reunite with former XTC bandmate Andy Partridge alongside Shriekback drummer Martyn Barker on Monstrance, a double album of instrumental improvisations.
 In 2015, Andrews recorded a six-track EP called Juju Grid with Mike Tournier from Fluke, under the name of Anaxaton6.
 Contaminated Pop in 2019 was Andrews’ first solo album released under his own name.

-During a six-year hiatus from music from 1996 to 2001, Andrews began to design furniture and sculpture and studied for a degree in 3D Design in Metals at Camberwell and Middlesex universities.
+During a six-year break from music from 1996 to 2001, Andrews began to design furniture and sculpture and studied for a degree in 3D Design in Metals at Camberwell and Middlesex universities.
 He also ran The Hoxton Gift Shop with Régine de la Hey in 2001, a gallery which sold original artworks.